 We are fighting to stop the world’s largest proposed fracked gas-to-methanol refinery.

-A subsidiary of the Chinese Academy of Sciences called Northwest Innovation Works proposes building two of the world’s largest fracked-gas-to-methanol refineries in Kalama, Washington and Port Westward, Oregon.
+A subsidiary of the Chinese Academy of Sciences called Northwest Innovation Works proposes building two of the world’s largest fracked-gas-to-methanol refineries in Kalama, WA and Port Westward, OR.
 Methanol is a chemical used to make plastic or burned as a fuel.
 A single refinery could consume 320 million cubic feet of fracked gas per day, more than all other industrial uses in the State of Washington combined.
 Each refinery would emit more than 1 million tons of greenhouse gases from the smokestacks alone—and emit up to 7 million tons when “upstream” methane leakage is considered.